jswade/DSWx-width/README.md

 their use in the analysis.

 **`SelectSWORDFeatures.py`**
-**Purpose:**
-Select SWORD nodes within target area, subdivided into separate shapefiles by their UTM zone.
+Selects SWORD nodes within target area, subdivided into separate shapefiles by their UTM zone.

 **Inputs:**